Hamzah-20/customer-churn-prediction/README.md

 | Random Forest       | 63.58%  | ±1.54%  |
 | Gradient Boosting   | 60.13%  | ±1.85%  |
 | XGBoost             | 62.57%  | ±1.17%  |

+The reported cross-validation results were obtained using a leakage-free repeated stratified cross-validation workflow, where resampling and feature selection were performed independently within each fold.

 ### Selected Model